miguelfrde/dotfiles/README.md

 - git/*: includes my ~/.gitconfig and my ~/.gitignore

 - packages/*: install.sh uses the files contained in here to install all gems and pip, npm & brew packages.
-BREW OUTDATED.

 Prompt